 Touchstone Laramie originated in 2004 with a 2-person exhibition by artists Susan Moldenhauer and Wendy Lemen Bredehoft.
-In 2005 it expanded to include 5 artists in an open-studio venue.
-The Laramie Artists Project (LAP) has hosted the biennial exhibit Touchstone Laramie since 2006, continuing in 2008, 2010, and 2012 and 2014.
-The first 2 exhibitions took place at the Ramada Inn in Laramie.
-In 2010 the exhibition moved to the Fairfield Inn and Suites.
-More than 1200 people each year have visited the small individual galleries (transformed guest rooms) to view the work of approximately 30 – 40 Albany County artists.
+In 2005 it expanded to include 5 artists in an open-studio venue and now The Laramie Artists Project (LAP) has hosted the biennial exhibit Touchstone Laramie ever since.
+The first exhibitions took place at the Ramada Inn in Laramie and in 2010 the exhibition moved to the Fairfield Inn and Suites.
+Well over a thousand people each year have visited the small individual galleries to view the work Albany County's top professional artists.
+In 2020, the in-person exhibition was cancelled and instead the group hosted an online exhibition including a live public opening reception hosted on Zoom.
+In 2023, the exhibition was moved to the gallery room in the Wyoming Territorial Prison State Historic Site.

 For some Touchstone Laramie is the one event in which they exhibit their work in Laramie.
 It provides a wonderful opportunity for all artists to share new work created in the past two years, to meet new viewers and potential patrons, and to connect with the community.
 It also creates opportunities for professional development as participating artists actively engage in the business of art: curating their work for exhibition, developing marketing strategies, fundraising, installation of the exhibit and more.
 Artists learn from and encourage each other, working together on all aspects of producing successful events.